cortexlabs/cortex/docs/deployments/system-packages.md

 # System packages

-Cortex uses Docker images to run workloads.
-These Docker images can be replaced with custom images based on Cortex images and augmented with your system packages and libraries.
-Your custom images need to be pushed to a container registry (e.g. Docker Hub, ECR, GCR) that can be accessed by your cluster.
+Cortex uses Docker images to deploy your models.
+These images can be replaced with custom images that you can augment with your system packages and libraries.
+You will need to push your custom images to a container registry (e.g. Docker Hub or AWS ECR) that your cluster has access to.

-See `Image paths` section in [cortex config](../cluster/config.md) for all images that can be customized.
+See the `Image paths` section in [cluster configuration](../cluster/config.md) for a complete list of customizable images.

-The example below demonstrates how to create a custom Docker image and configure Cortex to use it.

 ## Create a custom image